 Few people could argue that without our 5 senses life would be pretty dull.
 All our senses are extremely important but I think if you asked most people which sense would they least like to lose they would probably say their vision.
 As with most of our abilities, our vision is something that many of us take for granted.
+Only those that wear moists for astigmatism understand the value of vision.
 If you stop and think for a moment, you will realize that just about everything we do in our day to day life involves our vision.
 During this article I am going to try and see if I can get you to start thinking a little bit more about your eyes.
 Listed below is my top 10 list of weird and wonderful things you didn’t know about your eyes

 10. Everyone needs reading glasses as they get older

 This is assuming that you already have perfect distance vision.
 If you are currently reading this article and are under 40 years of age with perfect distance vision, I can say with absolute certainty that you will need reading glasses at some point in the future.
 For about 99% of the population the age that you will first start needing reading glasses is between 43 and 50 years old.
 This is because the lens in your eye slowly loses its focusing ability with age.
 In order to focus things near to you, your lens has to change from a flat to a more spherical shape and it loses the ability to do this as you get older.
 As you get to around 45 years old you will start to hold things further away from you to keep them focus.